 The Nelson memo (Nelson, 2022) directs agencies to recommend or require that researchers use existing and appropriate online repositories, without requiring the use of specific repositories.
 Accordingly, we focus our discussion on the disciplinary, generalist, institutional and project-specific repository pathways.
 As a result, we exclude “Research paper supplement” from our analysis.
 A recent statement by Brooks Hanson, the American Geophysical Union’s executive vice president for science, also argues against publishing research data as research paper supplements (alongside the underlying research paper and within the journal the paper is published), noting a recent decision by a group of earth sciences journal editors to discontinue the practice (National Academies of Sciences, Engineering, and Medicine et al., 2023).
-Further emphasizing the role of established repositories as the preferred solution for data sharing, the National Science and Technology Council (NSTC) has enumerated the “desirable” characteristics of digital data repositories (National Science and Technology Council), 2022), and the Nelson memo prompts agencies to bring their repository selection criteria into alignment with those of the NSTC as much as possible.
+Further emphasizing the role of established repositories as the preferred solution for data sharing, the National Science and Technology Council (NSTC) has enumerated the “desirable” characteristics of digital data repositories (National Science and Technology Council, 2022), and the Nelson memo prompts agencies to bring their repository selection criteria into alignment with those of the NSTC as much as possible.
 Data papers, brief publications that describe a dataset, are generally peer reviewed, appear in indexed data journals, and are citable in the same manner as conventional publications, typically (but not always) describe a dataset hosted in an external repository, apart from the data paper (Jiao et al., 2023; Walters, 2020).
 As such, the costs of publication can be considered along with those of conventional publications, while the externally hosted datasets they describe are nearly always accounted for in the repository pathways.

 These four repository types differ in the deposit restrictions they may impose.
 Disciplinary repositories, as the name implies, accept data from researchers across a discipline.
 Generalist repositories, on the other hand, tend to be discipline agnostic.
 In both cases, (disciplinary and generalist repositories), if they operate on a membership model, affiliation with a member institution may be required, but institutional affiliation alone is not generally a criterion for deposit acceptance.
-And in both cases, a fee for deposit may be charged.
+In both cases, a fee for deposit may be charged.
 In contrast, institutional repositories usually require that depositors be affiliated with the institution hosting the repository.
 Finally, project-specific repositories are generally open only to researchers depositing materials associated with particular large scale research projects or instruments.
 Deposits to these last two types of repositories tend to be free of charge.